johnamdickson/portfolio-project-1/README.md

 - __Sign-Up Page__
+  - The responsive styling of the nav menu items was verified with the Sign Up `<li>` being highlighted.
   - Spacing of the header, form section, form and footer were enclosed in a flex box layout.
 As with the Get Started Page, this choice of layout was based on two factors:
     - The page height was fixed to 100vhA so there was requirement to size the form section height relative to the header and footer fixed heights.
 This in turn gave a known container height to style the form to.
     - An opportunity to practice another layout property.
-  - The responsiveness of the page was tested and after resolving a bug, worked as expected.
+  - The responsiveness of the page was tested and worked as expected.
   - Responsive design on the form elements was tested as shown in the GIF below:
   ![Sign Up Responsiveness](/assets/README-files/form-responsive-elements.gif)
 <br><br>